lafleurdeboum/servicewall/README.md

     # pip install servicewall

-For those using Arch linux, there is a PKGBUILD script for this, coming soon into AUR.
+For those using Arch linux, there is a `PKGBUILD` for this into AUR, called `servicewall-git`.
 Give it a try !

+Once this is done, you also need to configure and enable ulogd.
+ServiceWall comes with its own `ulogd.conf` that you will need to copy over to `/etc`.
+One can use `cp`'s `-b` option to save a backup with any extension.
+For example on Arch systems :

+    # cp -b -S .pacsave /usr/lib/servicewall/ulogd.conf /etc/

+Now you can enable ServiceWall's logging journal :

+    # systemctl restart ulogd.service
+    # systemctl enable ulog.socket

+One can check that its output works fine :

+    # journalctl -u ulog.service

 ## Usage